IBM/fms-dgt/docs/examples/generate_data.md

     """

     # We must always specify both the type of data that will be accepted as well as the type of data that will be generated
-    # For our example, we will be providing some seed examples to large languge model to create new synthetic data in the similar format.
+    # For our example, we will be providing some seed examples to large language model to create new synthetic data in the similar format.
     # Therefore, our `INPUT_DATA_TYPE` and `OUTPUT_DATA_TYPE` are identical.
     #
     # CAUTION: Be careful when you use different `INPUT_DATA_TYPE` and `OUTPUT_DATA_TYPE`.
 By default, `GenerationTask` type task are expected